sidequest-302/unity-fps-pathfinding-subsystem/README.md

 ### 1. System Coordination Overview

-Below is a demonstration of the `GridManager`, `Pathfinder`, and `EnemyMovement` components working together in real time to navigate around dynamic environmental obstacles:
+Below is a demonstration of the `GridManager`, `Pathfinder`, and `EnemyMovement` components working together in real time to test navigation relative to player:

 ![Pathfinding Demonstration Workflow](https://github.com/sidequest-302/unity-fps-pathfinding-subsystem/blob/main/Enemy%20movement.gif?raw=true)